fletchjp/MERG-Arduino-Software/README.md

  I am starting with some codes for LiquidCrystalIO which I have just started to use.

+ ### Test EEPROM

+ Programs testing options for the use of external EEPROM with Arduino boards including the Arduino DUE.

  ### Test Encoder

  These are a set of programs to test different approaches to dealing with the input from an encoder.